Max-Potter/Pic16AProj/README.md

 ...

 Scope and Limitations: Human bias is the main source of limitation.
 This is because word's are classified as either positive or negative based off a human labeling these words as such.
-For instance, one person may classify the word "sick" as a negative word, while another person may view the word "sick" as a word that has positive connotation.
 Another limitation is that NLTK is difficult to pick up on the complexity of sarcasm and irony.
 ...

 License and Terms of Use: